peterchettiar/DEngZoomCamp_2025/Module-2-orchestration-airflow/README.md

 A ***Workflow Orchestration Tool*** allows us to define data workflows and parametrize them; it also provides additional tools such as history and logging.

-The tool we will focus on in this course is **[Apache Airflow](https://airflow.apache.org/)**, but there are many others such as Luigi, Prefect, Argo, etc.
+The tool we will focus on in this course is **[Apache Airflow](https://airflow.apache.org/)**, but there are many others such as Luigi, Prefect, Argo, Mage, etc.

 ## Airflow architecture